 Dry vs Wet — Rain or Shine

 Our club is dry in terms of fuel, meaning members buy their own fuel.
 The is another way in which you can save.
 You have control over how you lean the aircraft mixture on the ground and in cruise.
 Therefore, if you are burning fuel less wastefully, you are directly benefiting your pocketbook.
 This is something you have no control over with a tanks-full, ‘wet’ arrangement.
 Unsure what to do with the mysterious red knob?
-Here’s an article to keep you busy for a while from Mike Busch on AVweb.com.
+In resources at the end I’ll link to an article by Mike Busch on AVweb.
 It’s worth some time, isn’t as scary as it seems.
 Furthermore, the data suggests proper leaning is better for the engine.

 Airplane Maintenance — Owner and Technician